 Step 6: Add the Trim

 After I finished cutting the groove, I measured the width and length of the shutter.
 Using these measurements, I cut a piece of 1×2 for each side with a 45-degree angle on each end.

 Then I glued and nailed them in place using 1 1/4″ finish nails.

 After building the shutters, I filled all the nail holes and sanded the surface and edges.

 Step 8: Paint the Shutters

 We decided early on that we wanted a warm light gray shutter against the white brick.
-We decided on Agreeable Gray by Sherwin Williams.
+We agreed on Agreeable Gray by Sherwin Williams.
 I used a Grayco airless sprayer to paint the shutters in a satin finish.